inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	'Cause I'm moving next week to L4!			(chorus)

 CHORUS:	Home, home on LaGrange,
-	Where the space debris always collects,
+	Where the space bris always collects,
 	We possess, so it seems, two of Man's greatest dreams:
 	Solar power and zero-gee sex.
 		-- to Home on the Range